nehakayiti/ros2-ws/README.md

 Use lidar and SLAM to generate a map of a room and navigate autonomously Use a camera with OpenCV to detect objects and follow them

+A major inspiration for this project is Josh Newans (Articulated Robotics) tutorials on building a mobile robot from scratch.
+I learned a lot from his tutorials and highly recommend them.
+Without Josh's tutorials, this project would not be possible and I would not have learned ROS2 and Gazebo as much as I have.

 ---- Docker Intro -----
 Commands
 docker image ls